RandAOLabs/frontend-deploy-template/docs/ssh-deployment.md

 # SSH Deployment to Physical Server

-This guide covers setting up automated deployment to a physical server using SSH/SCP via GitHub Actions.
+This is the **complete reference guide** for SSH deployment.
+For step-by-step setup, use these focused guides:

+## Quick Start Guides

+1. **[Server Setup](server-setup.md)** - One-time setup of deploy user and SSH keys
+2. **[Nginx & SSL Setup](nginx-setup.md)** - One-time setup of nginx and SSL certificates

+Once those are complete, just push to `master` and your app deploys automatically!

+---

 ## Overview

 The SSH deployment workflow will:
 1. Build your React application
+2. Automatically detect your GitHub repository name
+3. **Automatically create** `/home/deploy/YOUR-REPO-NAME/` directory on your server
-2. Copy the built files to your remote server via SCP
+4. Copy the built files to that directory via SCP
-3. Reload nginx to serve the new files
+5. Reload nginx to serve the new files

+**Important:** The workflow automatically uses your GitHub repository name as the deployment directory.
+For example, if your repository is `github.com/username/my-awesome-app`, files will be deployed to `/home/deploy/my-awesome-app/`.

+**No manual directory creation needed!** The workflow creates the directory automatically.

 ## Server Setup (One-time Configuration)

 ### 1. Create Deploy User

+> **Note:** For detailed step-by-step instructions, see [Server Setup Guide](server-setup.md)

 On your remote server, create a dedicated `deploy` user: